 That’s 3000 wasted hours each year.

 When employees pay for company expenses, there is more often than not an additional credit fee incurred with each purchase.

-Most employees are reluctant (or unable) to fund company expenses from their checking account.
+Most employees are reluctant (or unable) to fund company expenses from their current account.
 This means that those purchases are often made on credit.
 Irrespective of whether that’s credit on a personal or company card, unless you pay within 30 days – there’ll be an additional interest rate on top of your primary spend.

 No matter how much you try to streamline a manual expenses process, it’s no fun for employees.

-According to a recent report, more than one-third of workers say they never claim expenses back, and over half say they will not claim unless they are owed more than £5.
+More than one-third of workers say they never claim expenses back, and over half say they will not claim unless they are owed more than £5.

 All of this is to the detriment of UK workers who are out of pocket by up to £2.1 billion every year through unpaid business expenses.

 As well as it simply being unfair, employees who aren’t happy also cost businesses thousands in lost productivity.